How to Fix Outlook Error 500

 Error 500 - Something went wrong

 I faced an unusual situation where the user was assigned an Exchange Online License, but no mailbox was created when checked in the Microsoft Exchange admin center.
-In such cases, you can try removing the Exchange Online license from the user and then re-adding it to see if a mailbox is generated.
+In such cases, you can try removing the Exchange Online license from the user and then re-adding it and check if a mailbox is being created.

 To ensure the user has a mailbox associated with their account and that an Exchange Online license has been assigned, please follow these steps:

-• Sign in to the Microsoft 365 admin center using Global admin rights.
+• Sign in to the Microsoft 365 admin center > Users > Active Users > Select the affected user.

 • Click on the License and Apps tab.